Lumi-supercomputer/LUMI-AI-example/TensorBoard-visualization/README.md

 To launch it, select the log directory where you have data to visualize, which in this case would be the path to the `runs` directory, and the resources for the Slurm job.

 Note that TensorBoard is very memory intensive but has low CPU usage.
+Thus, in the case of performance problems, adding more memory during allocation can help.

  ### Table of contents